kylesureline/Infinite-Scroll-for-P2/readme.txt

 = Does this work for other themes? =

-Maybe.
+Probably not.
 It's designed for P2 and any P2 child themes.

 == Screenshots ==